Compare Magento Hosting⚙ Filter Results

 Many hosting companies provide one click installation of Magento Community Edition from their dashboard.

-What are some alternatives to Magento?
+What alternatives are there to Magento?

 Will Magento work on shared hosting?

 It is likely that you will be able to get Magento installed and running on shared hosting, but it is usually not going to be an adequate platform for this type of website.
-E-commerce requires a high degree of security and concern for user privacy, which is harder to guarantee in a shared hosting environment.
+Ecommerce requires a high degree of security and concern for user privacy, which is harder to guarantee in a shared hosting environment.
 Additionally, an online store is almost certainly a mission-critical website, and shared hosting is not the most reliable option for this kind of project.

 What is the best type of Magento hosting?